 The destination is Fredrik's very own Aurora Safari Camp, where you will have lunch.
 This unique destination was inspired by Fredrik's experiences in the safari camps of Kenya.
 The location is spectacular and the concept is truly charming.

 The camp is not accessible by road and so to reach your destination you will travel either by canoe, kayak, boat or on foot, depending on the conditions.

 During winter the camp is popular with those looking to seek out the Northern Lights, but at this time of year it's the perfect spot to enjoy the long daylight hours and scenic beauty of the region.
-Your comfortable lavvu accommodation awaits and, following a delicious dinner in the dining tent, guests can enjoy a unique sauna which is located on a float which is frozen into the ice of the river.
+Your comfortable lavvu accommodation awaits and, following a delicious dinner in the dining tent, guests can enjoy a unique sauna.
 This can be followed by an exhilarating swim and long, light nights around the campfire.